pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_500.md

 1. Log into Data Integration Platform Cloud
 - From your local laptop/desktop start Chrome (you can also continue to use Chrome on the Ravello instance)
-- Go to your <Ravello Instance hostname>:7003/dicloud/login.html
+- Go to your Ravello Instance hostname:7003/dicloud/login.html
 - Login with weblogic/#!hyper1on!#

 The following page should appear –